waveform80/blinkenxmas/docs/tutorial.rst

 In this tutorial I'll be using an `63-line breadboard`_ with two separate power rails which is probably overkill, but I don't like being cramped when wiring things!
-For the neopixels, I'll be using a `50-LED strands of RGB WS2812 neopixels`_, and a 100-LED strand of GRB WS2812 neopixels because that's what was lying around!
+For the neopixels, I'll be using a `50-LED strand of RGB WS2812 neopixels`_, and a 100-LED strand of GRB WS2812 neopixels because that's what was lying around!